Tips for Sustainable Vinyl Roof Decking Products

 What happens to your chosen decking product when its usefulness has ended?
 Can it be recycled, or will it end up in a landfill?
 Knowing what happens to deck surfaces when they are done is a key element to choosing a surface that will last and not negatively add to the environment.
 For example, composite decking is often hailed for its environmental properties (being that it is made from recycled plastic and waste wood), but being that it uses a combination of manmade and organic products it can neither be recycled or composted.

-At the end of its lifespan, Tufdek vinyl decking products can be recycled via one of our manufacturing partners to divert waste from landfills.
+Besides being the best decking material for waterproofing, at the end of its lifespan, Tufdek vinyl decking products can be recycled via one of our manufacturing partners to divert waste from landfills.